Crowd at Jesmyn Ward speaking event at Liberty Hall theater in downtown Lawrence, Kansas.

 Welcome to the Hall Center for the Humanities!

-We believe that the Humanities play a critical role in building a humane future for our world.
-The Hall Center’s mission is to support research in the Humanities, to create knowledge, and to share that knowledge with diverse communities.
+We believe that the humanities play a critical role in building a humane future for our world.
+The Hall Center’s mission is to support research in the humanities, to create knowledge, and to share that knowledge with diverse communities.

 Hall Center Resources